delvtech/frontend-monorepo/packages/council-proposals/README.md

 - Setup `.env` with Alchemy API keys.

-- Scape proposal information from snapshot and commonwealth
+- Scrape proposal information from snapshot and commonwealth

 ```bash
 yarn workspace @elementfi council-proposals scrape:all